 While the task of finding complementary same-sex wedding attire can be daunting, particularly for couples who plan to wear the same style of attire, i.e. two gowns or two suits, it’s not impossible.
 With a few key tactics in hand, you and your love will not only savour the surprise of seeing one another in wedding attire on your big day but will also complement each other beautifully.

 Here are some shopping tips for choosing complementary same-sex wedding attire.

 Set Some Ground Rules

 Spend some time looking through wedding attire inspiration, and get an idea for what specific shades, fabrics and silhouettes appeal to both of you.
-Look to bridal magazines, men’s fashion magazines, real weddings, wedding attire inspiration websites and Pinterest to see how other same-sex couples played with complementary designs and colors.
-Before you set foot in a boutique or retailer, have a general idea of level of formality and how you plan to complement each other.
+Look to bridal magazines, men’s fashion magazines, real weddings, wedding attire inspiration websites and Pinterest to see how other couples played with designs and colours to choose their same-sex wedding attire.
+Before you set foot in a boutique or retailer, have a general idea of the level of formality and how you plan to complement each other.
 Of course, keep the details fuzzy.
 For example, maybe you both want floor-length gowns in a soft white, or you know that you want to avoid a traditional suit for tailored shorts.

 Consider Pre-Shopping Together

 Wedding traditionalists will surely scoff, but one way to be sure you’re on the same page as your intended is to try on a few looks together.
 This will help both of you get a feel for what styles are most appealing to you and give you insight into what your partner is leaning toward.
 Of course, you run the risk of finding the perfect piece and your partner seeing you try it on.
 In that case, simply make a note of it without trying it on and return for it later.